Brazil national football team results (unofficial matches)

 Since their first game in 1914, the Brazil national football team have played numerous matches against opposition whose identity did not fall within that of the standard FIFA international team.
-As Brazil are one of the most high-profile teams in the world, with a long-held reputation of skilled players and exciting matches, they are often sought to play in exhibition matches for commercial reasons (see Brasil Global Tour), by clubs/regional federations celebrating anniversaries or by special select teams such as the World XI.
+Due to the Brazil team’s popularity, they are often sought to play in exhibition matches for commercial reasons (see Brasil Global Tour), by clubs and regional federations celebrating anniversaries or by special select teams such as the World XI.
 Additionally, Brazil's many participations in official tournaments, primarily the FIFA World Cup, have occasionally involved warm-up matches against local non-international opponents.